 Our school was built in the 1970s on a hillside location so it has many flights of stairs.
 All of Early Years Foundation Stage (EYFS) and Key Stage 1 (KS1) is accessible via external ramped paths on the ground floor, as is the most of the outside area, however the corridors are fairly narrow with steps in between and so movement around school inside would not be possible and a wheelchair would have to use the external paths.
 The access to the playground is through the EYFS playground and would have to be kept clear of large toys.
-There is loose gravel on the path to the forest school area which may be difficult to travel on.

 There are no lifts in school and at the last assessment it was deemed unsuitable to add a lift into the current structure of the building and so currently the first floor in not fully accessible.
 At present we do not have an Evac chair but should one be required it would be purchased.
 Our community room, The Ark, is fully accessible.
-At present we have no physically disabled pupils.
+At present we have no pupils who are physically unable to access their classroom.
 If a pupil was to attend the school adaptions would be made and a class may be relocated to work in The Ark where there is a disabled toilet and easier access.
 Any additional resources needed for a child to access a classroom would be purchased based on assessments and recommendations from specialist services.